 Even with the best care, it is difficult to fully protect your dog or cat from fleas.
 A pet with fleas will frequently scratch or try to bite the fleas in its fur.

-Although a flea comb or flea collar may be sufficient to prevent some flea infestations, generally pet owners need to consult their veterinarian for advice on eliminating fleas from their pets.
+Although a flea comb may be sufficient to prevent some flea infestations, generally pet owners need to consult their veterinarian for advice on eliminating fleas from their pets.